Skip to main content

 HEC Staff - Rabbi Ellen Bernhardt

-The mission of the Halina Wind Preston Holocaust Education Center is to educate the community on the causes and events of the Holocaust so that its lessons may prevent such a tragedy from happening again.
+The mission of the Halina Wind Preston Holocaust Education Committee is to educate the community on the causes and events of the Holocaust so that its lessons may prevent such a tragedy from happening again.

 In May 1978, Halina Wind Preston and Dorothy Finger organized the Holocaust Education Committee.
 Both Polish Jews who had survived the Nazi Holocaust, they met in Wilmington, where they raised families in freedom.
-Upon Preston’s death, the Holocaust Education Committee was named in her memory, and the Halina Wind Preston Holocaust Education Center was created to teach current and future generations about the Holocaust.
+Upon Preston’s death, the Holocaust Education Committee was named in her memory, and the Halina Wind Preston Holocaust Education Committee was created to teach current and future generations about the Holocaust.

 REMEMBRANCE